ripx80/brewman/Readme.md

 - [x] build cmd tool for convert m3 recipes
 - [x] change dep to go modules
 - [x] add dummy mode
-- [ ] try run (check all pins, heat cattle for 2*C)
-- [ ] check recipe, all nessecary values set. no negative and creepy values?
 - [x] TempWatcher, Temp.Get(), targetTemp, Hold Time
+- [x] one log handler with logrus. in lib also
+- [x] os signal handling.
+Turn off all controls
+- [x] Control all on/off switch
+- [ ] build Makefile
 - [ ] convert all yaml packages to one (recipe, config)

-- [ ] build Makefile
+0.2

-- [ ] Control all on/off switch
+- [ ] try run (check all pins, heat cattle for 2*C)
-- [ ] os signal handling.
-Turn off all controls
+- [ ] check recipe, all nessecary values set. no negative and creepy values? (tobi)

 ## Bug Fixes

-- [ ] check if recipe verify values in recipe!

 ## Units